 The delicate fibres and dyes of antique costumes, textiles and fabrics make them very sensitive to the changing atmospheric conditions in your home.

-Antique fabrics and textiles need special protection as they are easily torn and absorb stains and smells so keep them out of reach of children and pets; away from smoke and food and drink.
+Antique fabrics and textiles need special protection as they are easily torn and absorb stains and smells.

-In a dry atmosphere textiles can become brittle; in damp they rot with mildew and mould, and overexposure to bright light can break down fibres, fade the colours and cause discolouration.
+- overexposure to bright light can break down fibres, fade the colours and cause discolouration.

-strengths such as beads or fine embroidery, which must be
+Many textiles incorporate materials of different strengths such as beads or fine embroidery, which must be taken into account when cleaning or displaying.

 Handle antique fabrics and textiles as little as possible too avoid damaging delicate fibres and check them regularly for early signs of damage, mould or insect infestation.

-Specialists in antique textiles such as Witney Antiques of Witney in Oxfordshire, can offer expert advice on the care and handling of antique samplers and embroidery.
+Specialists in antique textiles such as Witney Antiques of Witney in Oxfordshire can offer expert advice on the care and handling of antique samplers and embroidery.

-Every so often give an antique costume or textile a rest from display.
-Choose a dark dry place and remove any pins.
 Wrap the costune or fabric in acid free materials, never coloured tissue or newspaper as both are highly acidic.

 Store coloured and white fabrics separately just in case dyes run.